UniMath/agda-unimath/src/foundation/equivalences.lagda.md

   pr2 equiv-inv-equiv = is-equiv-inv-equiv
 ```

-#### Higher coherence between the unit laws for equivalence composition
+#### A coherence law for the unit laws for composition of equivalences

 ```agda
 coh-unit-laws-equiv :